Donald Trump presidency may have a silver lining

 Yet as the bloc grapples with seemingly intractable problems and its subjects become more restive, membership could soon be viewed as a liability rather than a boon.

-Now more than ever the EU needs to reform rather than fracture as Marine le Pen, Nigel Farrage, Geert Van Wilders and a host of others would have it.
+Now more than ever the EU needs to reform rather than fracture as Marine le Pen, Nigel Farage, Geert Van Wilders and a host of others would have it.

 Its ethos, painstakingly built upon since the second World War has been obscured by a technocracy that is near-universally viewed as remote, arrogant and diktat driven.